Ecosystems team

 Our ambition

 The scientific goal of our team is to understand the combined impacts of global climate-driven change and commercial fishing on polar marine ecosystems.
-Our research will provide fundamental insight into the response of species and ecosystems to change and enable us to detect and project their responses to future change.
-Our research is critical to the development of conservation and ecosystem-based management strategies and will contribute to the development of Government policy.
+Our research provides fundamental insight into the response of species and ecosystems to change that enable us to project and detect their future responses.
+This work is critical to the development of conservation and ecosystem-based management strategies and will contribute to the development of Government policy.

 Team priorities